giordcer/giordcer.github.io/_portfolio/2025-02-21-coffee grinder.md

 ## A New Design

 After graduating, I lost my student Solidworks license and moved to Onshape.
-The first thing I designed was a new version of the grinder, using a split-ring gearbox I found on Thingiverse:
+The first thing I designed was a new version of the grinder, using a split-ring gearbox I found on [Michael Rechtin's YouTube channel](https://www.youtube.com/watch?v=d9P5LBQqgFo):

 ![Split ring gearbox](/assets/grinder_gearbox_top.JPEG)